How To Take Out A Commercial CCTV Camera – A Guide For Burglars!

 Analysis of the frequency with which people search the internet with Google using such terms shows there are perhaps up to 500 searches each month, worldwide.
 However, interest in information on avoiding detection by CCTV is not limited to those of ill-intent.

 Google AdWords: Some terms related to avoiding detection by CCTV.
 Happy bidding!

-Our new guide ‘The burglar’s guide to avoiding detection by CCTV’ enables owners and operators of CCTV surveillance to understand more about how CCTV cameras can be disabled.
+Our new guide ‘The burglar’s guide to avoiding detection by CCTV’ enables owners and operators of Commercial security systems understand more about how CCTV cameras can be disabled.

 - Outlines the methods that may be used to interfere with normal camera operation

 - Discusses the basic countermeasures for defending cameras against attack

 - Explains how good system design mitigates the risk of cameras being taken out